jorgelbg/jorgelbg.github.io/content/posts/elasticsearch-indices-grafana.md

 Grafana is a very popular opensource dashboarding solution.
 Provides support (at this moment) for a long list of storage solutions, including Elasticsearch.
-Unfortunately the ES support is not at the same level as the one you get from Kibana.
+Unfortunately the ES support is not at the same level as the one you get for InfluxDB, for instance.
 Nevertheless Grafana allows to combine in the same dashboard differente data sources.
-It is possible to have a panel fetching data from ES and a different panel fetching data from InfluxDB, for instance.
+It is possible to have a panel fetching data from ES and a different panel fetching data from InfluxDB.

 ## Grafana ❤️ Elasticsearch

-Grafana provides an estellar support for InfluxDB[https://www.influxdata.com/] & [Prometheus](http://docs.grafana.org/features/datasources/prometheus/),
+Grafana provides an estellar support for [InfluxDB](https://www.influxdata.com/) & [Prometheus](http://docs.grafana.org/features/datasources/prometheus/),
 among others.
 This means that you get, query autocompletion for fields, values, etc. When you select ES as a datasource for panel, the features are a bit less polished.
-You are greated by a "Lucene query" input and some more options.
+You are greeted by a "Lucene query" input and some more options.
-Depending on the metric, Grafana also provides some assistnace for field name for instance.
+Depending on the metric (aggregation), Grafana also provides some assistnace for field name selection when using ES as a datasource.

-Up to this point everything is ok, Grafana is not a first citicen in the Grafana ecosystem, but it's supported nevertheless.
-The issue that we had a few days ago was instead related to the query that Grafana sends to ES.
+Up to this point everything is ok, Elasticsearch is not a first citicen in the Grafana ecosystem, but it's supported nevertheless (and maintained).
+The issue that we had a few days ago (and that inspired the content of this post) was instead related to the query that Grafana sends to ES.

 Let's say that we want to calculate the average of a `memcache` field in a specific index stored in ES.
 Only for a subset of our hosts (those that start